Gum Disease Causes and Natural Treatments for Gingivitis

 After brushing, spit out the toothpaste in your mouth rather than rinsing your mouth with water.
 This helps to keep some of the fluoride on your teeth, which means your teeth are protected for longer.

 Clean between your teeth every day using dental floss, dental tape or interdental brushes.
 Your dentist or hygienist can show you how to use floss or interdental brushes, as well as recommend the best type for you (interdental brushes come in different sizes, so you need to know which size – or combination of sizes – is suitable).
-According to the National Institute for Health and Care Excellence (NICE), interdental brushes are more effective than dental floss or tape for most people with gum disease (vi).
+According to NICE, interdental brushes are more effective than dental floss or tape for most people with gum disease (vii).

 Consider using a fluoride mouthwash too, as it can help prevent tooth decay.
 You may want to use it in the middle of the day rather than straight after brushing and flossing in the morning, as this can help remove any plaque that has built up since then – plus it gives you another ‘hit’ of fluoride.
 If you need help with controlling plaque or reducing gingivitis, you may need an antibacterial mouthwash – ask your dentist or dental hygienist for advice.

 See your dentist for check-ups regularly, as often as they advise (at least once every one or two years).

 If you need additional treatment for gum disease your dentist may recommend a procedure called root planing.
 This helps get rid of bacteria from under the gums and around the roots of your teeth.
 This can cause discomfort for up to 48 hours after having the treatment, and you may also need a local anaesthetic beforehand.